(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 This page looks at the following:

-Histamine is a chemical that is released by mast cells in an allergic dog's body in response to an exposure to allergens such as pollens, mold, house dust mites, etc.
+Histamine is a chemical that is released by mast cells in the body of a dog with allergies, in response to an exposure to allergens such as pollens, mold, house dust mites, etc.

 The released histamine locks onto histamine receptors (called H1 receptors), which are located on various cells in the dog's body.
 When that happens, the cells undergo biochemical changes and produce allergy symptoms such as itching, runny eyes and runny nose.